tejuscs/ADBD-Labs/adb-data-guard/adb-data-guard.md

 - Log in to your OCI account as a fleet administrator

-- Navigate to the **Oracle Database** option in the top left hamburger menu from your OCI home screen and click **Autonomous Transaction Processing** on the page that comes up.
+- Navigate to the **Oracle Database** option in the top left hamburger menu from your OCI home screen and click **Autonomous AI Transaction Processing** on the page that comes up.

 - Pick **Autonomous Container Database** from the three options and click the blue **Create Autonomous Container Database** button.